 The student experience at the School of Law is enhanced through many other activities, including three student-edited scholarly journals – the Law Review, the Health Law Journal, and the Probate Law Journal; intramural and interschool competitions sponsored by the Moot Court Society, the Mock Trial Society, and the Society for Dispute Resolution; and a range of student organizations, including affinity bar organizations such as the Black Law Students Association, the Women’s Law Society, the Latin American Law Association, and Outlaws, our LGBTQA organization.
 The law school’s International Human Rights Law Society travels each year and a course in International Human Rights and Transitional Justice gives students the opportunity to make presentations at the annual Summit of Nobel Peace Laureates.

-Quinnipiac’s Accelerated Dual-Degree Bachelor’s/JD (3+3) program offers qualified freshmen and sophomores the opportunity to complete both their BA or BS degree and the JD degree in six years instead of seven.
+Quinnipiac’s Accelerated Dual-Degree Bachelor’s/JD (3+3) program offers qualified first-years and sophomores the opportunity to complete both their BA or BS degree and the JD degree in six years instead of seven.
 Visit the Pre-Law section of this Catalog for program details.

 Quinnipiac University School of Law admits students of any race, color, religion, national origin, sex, gender (including identity and expression), sexual orientation, age or disability to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, religion, national origin, sex, gender (including identity and expression), sexual orientation, age or disability in administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.
 Quinnipiac University School of Law is committed to equal educational opportunity and full participation for persons with qualified disabilities.
 No qualified person will be excluded from participation in any university program or be subject to any form of discrimination.